 The 49mm Ultra is bold, full of attitude, and aimed at weekend warriors who want a superior Apple Watch to everyone else.
 It's tough and suitable for diving and watersports, and runners will love the multi-band GPS, which aced our marathon testing.

-You'll need to probably hunt down some third-party apps to truly reach the ceiling of this experience.
-The native software needs some work, with mapping, navigation, and performance analysis undercooked compared to Garmin.
+You'll need to probably hunt down some third-party apps to truly reach the ceiling of this experience, though, given that the native software needs some work, with mapping, navigation, and performance analysis undercooked compared to Garmin.

-But this does achieve the aim of becoming an Apple Watch on steroids – especially with battery life, which will now last 2-3 days.
+Still, it achieves the aim of becoming an Apple Watch on steroids – especially with that added battery life.
 We'd love more, but it's a welcome upgrade on the Series 8.

 - Read our full Apple Watch Ultra review